 A: You may choose to earn a Bachelor's Degree in Criminal Justice or a Bachelor's Degree in Legal Studies.

 A: Yes.
-Every student, regardless of field of study, must complete coursework in the General Studies Program.
-Please see the General Studies requirements.
+Every student, regardless of field of study, must complete coursework in the Essential Studies Program.
+Please see the Essential Studies requirements.

 A: No. Both the Criminal Justice degree and the Legal Studies degree are called comprehensive majors and students who complete one of these programs do not need to complete a minor.
 However, students are free to pursue a minor and are often encouraged to consider a minor that will complement their area of interest.

 A: Most likely.
 CSC and the Justice Studies program accept credits for classes taken at community colleges and four-year colleges.
 CSC and the Justice Studies program also have agreements with many colleges that allow for most classes to substitute for required classes in our degrees.
 If you have already earned a two-year Associate of Arts degree, you have also satisfied most of the Essential Studies requirements at CSC.
 Please contact a Justice Studies Department faculty member for answers to questions specific to classes you have completed.